Trump: Jonestown Drank the Kool-Aid

 Wagner-Wilson wanted out.
 Yet, she knew that she could not confide in anyone, even in her husband, who was part of the security contingent.
-Difficult as it was for her accept, she knew that if he caught her trying to run away, he would kill her, without hesitation.
+Difficult as it was for her to accept, she knew that if he caught her trying to run away, he would, without hesitation, kill her.

 Back in California, relatives of members urged Representative Leo Ryan to investigate possible infringement of civil rights at Jonestown.
 Ryan went on a fact-finding mission with a delegation of aides and journalists.
 At the end of an orchestrated performance, Ryan stood and addressed the church members:

 “It’s wonderful to be here,” Ryan said.
 “You’ve done so much in a year.
 It’s amazing.
 I can see how proud you are.”

 That was the cue for people to pass notes to Ryan furtively, begging to be taken home.
 Another plane was ordered for these people.

 As members of the delegation boarded two planes at Port Kaituma airstrip, Jones’ armed guards, called the Red Brigade, arrived on a tractor and trailer and began shooting at them, according to Tom Reiterman and John Jacobs in Raven: The Untold Story of Rev. Jim Jones and His People (1982).